Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Analysis

 \section{Analysis}

 The segmented QQQ3 silicon detectors (16 rings and 16 sectors) measured the reaction angle for each event.
-Kinematic reconstruction converted the measured proton energy and angle of the elastic scattering events from the lab frame into center-of-mass, combining data over the entire detector into a single excitation function corresponding to an average detector lab angle of 22.2$^{\circ}$ (center-of-mass angle of 135.7$^{\circ}$).
+Kinematic reconstruction converted the measured proton energy and angle of the elastic scattering events from the lab frame into center-of-mass, combining data over the entire detector into a single excitation function corresponding to the average cross section over the angular range of $\theta_ {cm}=123.4^{\circ}-149.9^{\circ}$.
 An absolute energy calibration was applied to the excitation function using proton-scattering data taken with an $^{40}$Ar stable beam and the same CH$_2$ target.
 This proton-scattering spectrum is well characterized by a previous study \cite{barnard_elastic_1961} with two distinctive resonant features that were aligned with the same features in the $^{40}$Ar stable beam spectrum to provide a two-point calibration.
-The final, calibrated spectrum from proton scattering on $^{37}$K, converted to excitation energy in $^{38}$Ca in the range of $E_x=6.92-8.82$~MeV, is shown in Fig. \ref{fig:xsec}.
+The final, calibrated spectrum from proton scattering on $^{37}$K, converted to excitation energy in $^{38}$Ca in the range of $E_x=6.92-8.82$~MeV (E$_{cm}=0.81-2.71$ MeV), is shown in Fig. \ref{fig:xsec}.

 The excitation function was analyzed using the $R$-matrix formalism \cite{descouvemont_R-matrix_2010} performed with AZURE2 \cite{azuma_azure:_2010}.
 A channel radius of $a=6.065$ fm was used, estimated from $R=R_0 (A_1^{1/3}+A_2^{1/3})$ with a suitably large $R_0\sim1.4$ fm to be outside of the range of the nuclear force for the $A=38$ compound nucleus.
-Previously observed states within the energy range shown in Fig. \ref{fig:xsec} were included with their energy values held fixed to the those reported in \cite{long_indirect_2017}.
-A good fit to the excitation function could not be obtained using only these levels.
+The excitation function was fit with the calculated differential cross section at a single (average) angle of $\theta_{cm}=136^{\circ}$ to reduce computational complexity, but this is a good approximation given the limited angular range and modest angular dependence.
+Previously observed states within the energy range shown in Fig. \ref{fig:xsec} were included with their energy values held fixed to those reported in \cite{long_indirect_2017}.
+The success of an AZURE2 fit was judged by the $\chi^2/N$, trying to minimize this value, while reflecting the impact of the resonance energy, partial width, and spin-parity values.

+A good fit to the excitation function could not be obtained using only the levels identified in Long \textit{et al}.
+The fit using only those levels resulted in a $\chi^2/N$ of 2.263 and regions of the fit that were not representative of the corresponding features of the experimentally determined cross section.